How Negative Thinking Slowly Drains Your Mental Health

-Negative thinking rarely starts as something extreme.
+Negative thinking and mental health are closely connected, even when the patterns start quietly.
 Often, it begins quietly — as self-doubt, second-guessing, or a persistent inner commentary that questions your worth, choices, or future.
 Over time, these thoughts stop feeling like opinions and begin to feel like facts.

 Understanding how negative thinking affects mental health is not about forcing positivity.
 It is about recognizing how certain thought patterns slowly shape emotions, behaviour, and even the body itself.